jfecher/ante-website/content/blog/why_effects.md

-[OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called once which precludes some effects like non-determinism but allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^5]!
+[OCaml](https://github.com/ocaml-multicore/ocaml-effects-tutorial) limit `resume` to only being called once which precludes some effects like non-determinism but allows the internal continuations to be implemented more efficiently (e.g. via segmented stacks), and [Effekt](https://effekt-lang.org/) specializes handlers out of the program completely[^6]!

 [^1]: The "algebraic" in algebraic effects is mostly a vestigial term.
 Using "effect handlers" is probably more accurate but I'll be referring to these mostly as algebraic effects since that is the term most users are familiar with.
 Also I think it is confusing to say "effect handlers" when talking about the effect itself and not just the handler.
+[^2]: This definition of `state` completely ignores ownership rules.
+We'd need a `Copy a` restriction for a real implementation but I didn't want to get side-tracked explaining ownership and traits in this post since it isn't relevant for effects in general.
+Most languages with algebraic effects allow pervasive sharing of values.
+Ante with its ownership semantics derived from Rust's is a bit of a black sheep here.
-[^2]: The compiler can't check `extern` definitions for you, so the type definitions on those have to be trusted.
+[^3]: The compiler can't check `extern` definitions for you, so the type definitions on those have to be trusted.
 There is also a (planned) way to perform an `IO` effect only when compiling in debug mode to allow debug printouts while still maintaining effect safety on release mode.
-[^3]: This is one reason why it's usually preferable to declare the minimum amount of effects.
+[^4]: This is one reason why it's usually preferable to declare the minimum amount of effects.
 Like saying your function `can Print` rather than bringing in all of `can IO`.
-[^4]: The addition of a new effect to `get_pi` would also break semantic versioning so it can't be snuck into a bugfix version.
+[^5]: The addition of a new effect to `get_pi` would also break semantic versioning so it can't be snuck into a bugfix version.
-[^5]: This comes with the limitation that most functions are second-class but you can still get first-class functions by boxing them and switching to a pay-as-you-go approach.
+[^6]: This comes with the limitation that most functions are second-class but you can still get first-class functions by boxing them and switching to a pay-as-you-go approach.
 See [the docs](https://effekt-lang.org/tour/captures) as well as [this paper](https://dl.acm.org/doi/10.1145/3527320).